PictElm/pico8parse/README.md

 The intention is to add support for the PICO-8 flavour of Lua which brings a few new syntaxes, tokens and a whole file format (all described [here](README-pico8parse.md)).

+> Note that in v0.2.5d, most of the pre-processor has been replaced with [z8lua](https://github.com/samhocevar/z8lua).
+This is probably a place to look into for better fidelity (maybe, dunno, but surely).

 ## A Fork of the luaparse

 A few changes were made regarding the versions of Lua that were already supported by the original luaparse: